News and Events

 Webinar – Building Healthy Public Policy: Measuring Your Progress

 Explore how to assess progress in building healthy public policy (HPP).
-This webinar will share insights from a recent systematic review, highlight relevant indicators, outcomes and tools, and present a case study to show how they can be used in practice.
-This session will help public health practitioners identifying indicators and tools to effectively monitor their HPP initiatives.
-Join us on January 21, 2026, from 1:00 p.m. to 2;15 p.m. for this great learning opportunity!
+This webinar shared insights from a recent systematic review, highlighted relevant indicators, outcomes and tools, and presented a case study to show how they can be used in practice.
+This session helped public health practitioners identify indicators and tools to effectively monitor their HPP initiatives.

 Webinar – Equity in Crises: Addressing Inequities in Emergency Contexts